signalfx/splunk-forwarder/signalfx-forwarder-app/README.md

 **tosfx**:       Send the datapoints to SignalFx in a non streaming manner.
                  Does not work in realtime mode, but has higher throughput.

+**tosfxevents**:       Send the datapoints to SignalFx as events.
+                 Does not work in realtime mode, but has higher throughput.

 Both commands also support arguments `dryrun` and `debug`.
 - `dryrun=t` will result in not sending any metrics to SignalFx, which is useful for testing your potential output in Splunk.